hwclass/propelled/README.md

 │   ├── actions             # Action declerations for stores triggered in views │   ├── components          # Self-contained React components
 │   ├── constants           # Some string declerations for configuration
-│	  ├── models              # Models to generate for stores and changes with actions │	  ├── modules             # Modules containing components like containers │	  ├── stores              # Store directory that exposes the main data source of the client │	  └── index.js            # Entry point of the application containing App and Main components
+│	  ├── modules             # Modules containing components like containers
+│	  ├── stores              # Store directory that exposes the main data source of the client │	  └── index.js            # Entry point of the application containing App and Main components